 Cost of goods sold decreased by approximately \$321,000, or 7%, to approximately \$4,185,000 for the year ended December 31, 2016, compared with approximately \$4,506,000 for the year ended December 31, 2015 primarily related to lower distribution costs and more favorable product mix of our products sold, partially offset by the reversal of the deferred balance in the first quarter of 2015 related to products sold through wholesale distributors until the right of return no longer existed.
-Our gross margins of 78% for the year ended December 31, 2016 remained unchanged from the year ended December 31, 2015.
+Our gross margins of 78% for the year ended December 31, 2015.